 Feedback: Total amortization is \$7,111. \$5,000 of start-up expenses can be immediately expensed.
 Putin may not immediately expense the organizational costs because the immediate expensing is phased out dollar for dollar for organization expenditures exceeding \$50,000.
 As a result when the expenses exceed \$55,000, no immediate expensing can be taken.
-In addition, $$2,111 ($35,000/180) \times 4 \text{ months} = $778 \text{ of the start-up costs may be amortized and } ($60,000/180) \times 4 \text{ months} = $1,333 \text{ of the organizational expenditures may be amortized.}$
+In addition, $$2,111 ($35,000/180) \times 4 months = $778 of the start-up costs may be amortized and ($60,000/180) \times 4 months = $1,333 of the organizational expenditures may be amortized.$

-AACSB: Analytical Thinking

-AICPA: BB Critical Thinking

-Blooms: Analyze

-Learning Objective: 02-04 Explain the rationale behind amortization, describe the four categories of amortizable intangible over 60 months during June of year 1.
+AACSB: Analytical Thinking AICPA: BB Critical Thinking Blooms: Analyze Blooms: Apply Learning Objective: 02-04 Explain the rationale behind amortization, describe the four categories of amortizable intangible 105.
+Paulsen incurred \$55,000 of research and experimental expenses and began amortizing them over 60 months during June of year 1.
 During May of year 3, Paulsen received a patent based upon the research being amortized. \$36,000 of legal expenses for the patent was incurred.
+The patent is expected to have a remaining useful life of 17 years.